What to Do I Do When My Nanny Quits?

 - Was the schedule sustainable?

-- Did you have a written contract and a clear job description?
+- Did you have a detailed job description and written agreement?

 5. Focus on Moving Forward

-TLC Tip: If your nanny ever gives notice, reach out to us right away.
-We can provide immediate backup care while starting the process of finding your next trusted caregiver.
-That way, there’s no gap in your family’s routine or peace of mind.
+TLC Tip: If your nanny gives notice — or even hints that a transition might be coming — call us immediately.
+We can arrange backup care while beginning the search for your next long-term placement, so there’s no gap in your routine or peace of mind.
+Because while nanny transitions are inevitable, chaos doesn’t have to be.